jamogriff/gruv-poole/README.md

 ### Plugins

-Gruv Poole removed GitHub gist embedding functionality that was present in the original Poole theme.
-Otherwise, the following plugins are still present:
-- [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag#usage) (ensures your website gets the most useful meta tags)
+Gruv Poole trimmed the plugin fat of the original Poole theme.
+It only comes packaged with [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag#usage), which ensures your website gets the most useful meta tags.
-- jekyll-paginate (adds post pagination) ** TODO Deprecate and remove**

 ## Licenses